Ready for the next step?

 My Background

-While enrolled in the doctoral program for Clinical Psychology at the Institute of Transpersonal Psychology (ITP) in Palo Alto, I also began training as a hypnotherapist at The Healthy Hypnotherapy Institute in Point Richmond, and was certified in 2006.
-I went on to receive my Masters in Arts in Psychology in 2009 and my Ph.D. in Clinical Psychology in 2011 from ITP.
-I became a Licensed Psychologist (PSY25425) the following year.
+While enrolled in the doctoral program for Clinical Psychology at the Institute of Transpersonal Psychology (ITP) in Palo Alto, I also began training as a hypnotherapist at The Healthy Hypnotherapy Institute in Point Richmond, and was certified as a Clinical Hypnotherapist in 2006.
+I went on to receive my Masters in Arts in Psychology in 2009 and my Ph.D. in Clinical Psychology in 2011.
+I became a Licensed Psychologist (PSY25425) the following year in 2012.
+In 2025 I completed a three year Core Training program certified by the International Experiential Dynamic Therapy Association (IEDTA) in Intensive Short-Term Dynamic Psychotherapy (ISTDP).

-As a doctoral student-in-training, I have worked in homeless shelters, community mental health centers, private practices, and drug and alcohol rehabilitation centers.
-As a licensed psychologist, I have worked as the program manager for a court-mandated drug and alcohol rehabilitation facility for 5 years, as the executive director of a community mental health center for 2 years, and as both adjunct and core faculty at a local graduate university for Ph.D. students in clinical psychology for 2 years.
-In 2014, I found myself beginning to settle in private practice and am now full-time at Wellspring Psychology.
+I have worked in homeless shelters, community mental health clinics, drug and alcohol rehabilitation centers, and private practice.
+I was a program manager for a court-mandated drug and alcohol rehabilitation facility for 5 years, an executive director of a community mental health center for 2 years, and both adjunct and core faculty at a local graduate university for Ph.D. students in clinical psychology for 2 years.
+In 2014, I found myself beginning to settle in private practice and now work full-time at Wellspring Psychology.

-It was by luck and great fortune that I trained the majority of my time as a student under the psychoanalytic tradition, as it squares with my own internal experiences in addition to my beliefs about what helps patients to fundamentally transform through confrontations with core issues, rather than the muting of symptoms so as to become more manageable and less debilitating.
-I am passionate about Intensive Short-Term Dynamic Psychotherapy (ISTDP) and draw most of my methodological orientation from this discrete psychoanalytic tradition.
+I was fortunate to have spent the majority of my time as a student-in-training under the psychoanalytic tradition, as it resonates with my own internal experiences in addition to my beliefs about what helps patients to fundamentally transform through confrontations with core issues, rather than strictly the reduction or muting of symptoms so as to become more manageable and less debilitating.
+I am passionate about Intensive Short-Term Dynamic Psychotherapy (ISTDP) and draw most of my methodological orientation from this powerful and effective psychodynamic approach.
 I continue to work on growing as a clinician and am motivated to never cease being a student of psychology and the pursuit of helping patients transform their lives.